Civil law (legal system): Subgroups

 However, some of these legal systems are often and more correctly said to be of hybrid nature:

 Napoleonic to Germanistic influence: The Italian civil code of 1942 replaced the original one of 1865, introducing German elements as a result of its World War II Axis alliance.
 This approach has been imitated by other countries, including Portugal (1966), the Netherlands (1992), Brazil (2002) and Argentina (2014).
 Most of them have innovations introduced by the Italian legislation, including the unification of the civil and commercial codes.

 Germanistic to Napoleonic influence: The Swiss civil code is considered mainly influenced by the German civil code and partly influenced by the French civil code.
 The civil code of the Republic of Turkey is a slightly modified version of the Swiss code, adopted in 1926 during Mustafa Kemal Atatürk's presidency as part of the government's progressive reforms and secularization.

-Some systems of civil law do not fit neatly into this typology, however.
+Syncretic systems: Some systems of civil law do not fit neatly into this typology.
 Polish law developed as a mixture of French and German civil law in the 19th century.
 After the reunification of Poland in 1918, five legal systems (French Napoleonic Code from the Duchy of Warsaw, German BGB from Western Poland, Austrian ABGB from Southern Poland, Russian law from Eastern Poland, and Hungarian law from Spisz and Orawa) were merged into one.
 Similarly, Dutch law, while originally codified in the Napoleonic tradition, has been heavily altered under influence from the Dutch native tradition of Roman-Dutch law (still in effect in its former colonies).
 Scotland's civil law tradition borrowed heavily from Roman-Dutch law.
 Swiss law is categorized as Germanistic, but it has been heavily influenced by the Napoleonic tradition, with some indigenous elements added in as well.